How to Build a Strong Sales Process Your Reps Will Follow

 • Do you need updated information about your market to be more effective?

-It is possible that when analyzing your existing sales process you may find that the process itself is not the problem.
+It is possible that when analyzing your existing sales process, you may find that the process itself is not the problem.
 You may need to revise or re-strategize your marketing campaign or target a different segment of the market for improved sales performance.

-#3: Identify What Is Working
+3. Identity What Is Working

 It’s easy to focus on the negative, but if your team was making any sales, then something was going right—what was it?
-Find what about your existing sales process is worth keeping.
+Find what about your existing process is worth keeping.

-#4: Ask for Input from Your Sales Team
+4. Ask for Input from Your Sales Team

-If you’ve done your job right, your sales team is comprised of experienced, (historically) high-performers.
+If you’ve done your job right, your sales team is comprised of experienced (historically) high-performers.
 They will have valuable insights to improve the process to achieve more sales more efficiently.
-And, when they feel acknowledged (whether or not their suggestions are actually implemented), they will be motivated to achieve higher performance for your company.
+And, when they feel acknowledged (whether or not their suggestions are implemented), they will be motivated to achieve higher performance for your company.

-#5: Re-Map Your Sales Process
+5. Re-Map Your Sales Process

-#6: Seek Feedback and Correct
+6. Seek Feedback and Correct

-There will never be any better teacher than real life.
-So, once your sales team has been using the new sales process for a few weeks with actual prospects and clients, reconvene to find out if the process needs further refining.
+There will never be a better teacher than in real life.
+So, once your sales team has been using the new process for a few weeks with actual prospects and clients, reconvene to find out if the process needs further refining.
+If it does, then go back to step 2—identify what isn’t working, and what is, and ask for feedback from your sales team.
+The key to creating a process that your reps will fully support is buy-in.
+They need to feel invested in the process.

-If you need help creating a sales process and/or a cohesive sales team dynamic, contact SFI for expert consultation.
+If you need help creating a process and/or a cohesive sales team dynamic, contact SFI for expert consultation.